Manishearth/manishearth.github.io/source/_posts/2017-12-24-undefined-vs-unsafe-in-rust.markdown

 ## Unsafe means two things in Rust, yay

-So, first off, the waters are a bit muddied by the fact that Rust uses `unsafe` to both mean "within an `unsafe {}` block" block and "something Bad is happening here".
+So, first off, the waters are a bit muddied by the fact that Rust uses `unsafe` to both mean "within an `unsafe {}` block" and "something Bad is happening here".
 It's possible to have safe code within an `unsafe` block; indeed this is the _primary function_ of an `unsafe` block.
 Somewhat counterintutively, the `unsafe` block's purpose is to actually tell the compiler "I know you don't like this code but trust me, it's safe!" (where "safe" is the negation of the _second_ meaning of "unsafe",